 We'll see.

-Um, and you know, it's also likely that it doesn't change anything at all.
+And, you know, it's also likely that it doesn't change anything at all.

-But I do believe this is the hypnotist training in me, that the exact words you use to refer to things, it does change behavior.
+But I do believe, this is the hypnotist training in me, that the exact words you use to refer to things, it does change behavior.

-All right, let's check my uh BS detector.
+All right, let's check my BS detector.

-Now, the one thing that I tell you I might um be able to do well, you know, I'm sort of a grab bag of things I do well and things I don't do well like everybody else.
+Now, the one thing that I tell you I might be able to do well, you know, I'm sort of a grab bag of things I do well and things I don't do well like everybody else.

 But one of the things I think I do well, not 100%, because this is not the sort of thing you could be flawless, but I think I'm pretty good at detecting BS.